 As a result I have been actively involved in the community with experience across numerous organisations and school Boards including seven years on the Board at WGHS with the last three and a half as Board Chair.

-I am newly elected to the WGHS Board of Trustees and look forward to serving as a parent representative.
+I am honoured to serve as a parent representative on the Board.
 I am passionate about providing all our students with an excellent education and the opportunity to achieve to their best ability, recognising that every girl is an individual with different strengths and needs.

 I have a varied work background, starting in marketing with IBM, then spending several years as a fundraiser, including a year working at London Business School fundraising for a capital project.
 After having the children I spent time teaching ESOL and while we lived in the US, with no work permit, I kept myself busy writing a novel.
-Since moving to New Zealand I have done freelance writing and I now work part-time at Westlake Boys High School as Community Relations Assistant.
-I particularly enjoy the collaboration between the two schools in music and drama activities.
-I look forward to helping Westlake Girls realise its goal of having a performance and assembly space of which it can be really proud.
+I now work at Westlake Boys High School as Communications Manager.
+I particularly enjoy the collaboration between the two schools in music and drama activities and I really look forward to Westlake Girls having a performance and assembly space it can be proud of.

 I believe that members of the school Board should act as the voice of the school’s parents, representing their interests and the aspirations they have for their daughters.
 I aim to be approachable and take parents’ concerns seriously.
 I also believe that great teachers are key to providing a great education and that the Board plays a vital role in ensuring that the school employs the best possible staff and gives them the support and professional development opportunities they need.